jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 When I get stuck, I conduct small experiments.

+I accept and expect that some of my experiments will be dead ends.

 When I don't know where an error is coming from, I focus on trying to find the source before trying to fix the error.

 I am skeptical of the node_modules folder and floating dependency versions.

+I define progress as learning new things or getting one step deeper into the process.

 ### General debugging strategies